RogueRope/docs/content/docs/practical/food.md

 ## What's the general idea?

-Bring a cooler, and we'll supply the ice!
+No need to bring a cooler this year!
+We have refrigerators available for storing your personal food items.

 Each morning, we'll gather for a communal brunch.
 We'll provide the bread, coffee, and tea.
-Anything else you'd like on your bread, please bring along and store it in your cooler to keep it fresh.
+Anything else you'd like on your bread, bring along and store it in our refrigerators to keep it fresh.
 If you need to purchase additional groceries, supermarkets are conveniently located within 2 km.

 In the afternoon, we'll offer a light snack, such as hummus, salad, or ice cream.
 For dinner, we'll serve a warm meal, typically featuring a BBQ and the ever-popular frites-mobile.